 What is Multi-Configuration Bulk Editing?

-When managing many Setting-IDs/ Configurations with similar configurations, you may want to manually configure one of those configurations and then apply changes to multiple other ones.
-The CMP Admin Interface offers such a simple multi-configurations management operation which allows you to easily copy selected features from a source configurations to multiple target configurations.
+Managing multiple similar configurations can be made more convenient by applying changes to a specific configuration to multiple additional ones.
+The CMP Admin Interface offers a simple multi-configuration management operation, which allows you to easily copy selected features from a source configuration to multiple target configurations.

 Please note